AWA Technology Services: 1990s

 In the early 1990s, unable to compete with cheaper imported appliances, AWA exited the field of domestic appliances and consumer electronics, instead to focus on industrial technology.

 In 1991, AWA purchased Melbourne radio station 3XY, relaunching it in 1992 as 3EE The Breeze.
 The station attracted good weekend audience ratings due to broadcasts of Australian Football League matches, but its Monday to Friday audience share was less than forecast estimates, and in 1993 the station was sold to Wesgo Communications.
 AWA exited the industry in 1994, with the sale of Sydney station 2CH to John Singleton.

 2000s

 In 2001, AWA was acquired by Jupiters.
 Shortly after Jupiters merged with Tabcorp, in 2004 the company was spun off, once again becoming an independent company.

 In 2006, AWA acquired Telefix Sales, which has been servicing home entertainment products since the early 1960s.

 In May 2010, the employee at the centre of 1987's foreign exchange losses, Andrew Koval, was extradited from the United States to face criminal charges.
 He had previously defended a civil suit in relation to the matter.

 2010s

 In February 2014 AWA Limited voluntarily appointed administrators because it may have been insolvent.
 In May 2014 the company was purchased by Mount Waverley based Cabrini Health Limited, a not-for-profit Catholic healthcare provider.

+In June 2025 AWA Technologies was sold by Cabrini to ARA Group to become part of ARA Technologies.